When I ask writer and comedian Mike Brown to offer advice to those fearful of therapy, I hide the fact I’m actually asking for myself.

 You were close with your friend that passed away right?

 For me, the shit that hit me the hardest was how my definition of friends changed.
 I started looking at people with the idea that sure, we’re friendly, but we’re not friends because you’re not showing up when I need you to show up.
 That’s cool.
 We’re so quick today to say, yeah that’s my friend… putting everyone on the same level.
 And when that energy isn’t returned, you feel like there’s something wrong with you.
 No, you just chose to put everyone on the same level of closeness.
 That’s not to say one is better than the other, but appreciate the relationships that are strongest.
 Don’t worry about the thoughts of those beyond that.
 If they’re your friends, they’ll want you to get better.
 That’s you getting therapy, hitting a blunt of weed, whatever.
-I’m sorry that you're dealing with that, and working on top of it.
+I’m sorry that your dealing with that, and working on top of it.

 It’s a good distraction, honestly.

 Yeah, but even through this conversation, and hopefully through life, you’ll learn how to process all this shit and live for your friend.
-You’ve got to make sure you’re the best Noel that you can be.
+You’ve gotta make sure you’re the best Noel that you can be.
 No one else is invested in you from your perspective.
 You’re the only one with a first person view.
 When it comes to stigmas, it’s hard for me to not say, fuck that shit.
 As people, you know how much shit black people had to put up with and do.
 If America can manage a black president, you can see a therapist.
-Come on, If Cardi B. can dance in a club, and land on the cover of Harper’s Bazaar, you can speak to a therapist.
-If Post Malone can do a song called White Iverson, denounce himself from hip-hop, and still make great music to the point where we’re like man, I don’t fuck with him, but his music ain’t bad… then you can see a therapist, man [laughs].
+Come on, yo.
+If Cardi B. can dance in a club, and land on the cover of Harper’s Bazaar, you can speak to a therapist.
+If Post Malone can do a song called White Iverson, denounce himself from hip-hop, and still make great music to the point where we’re like man, I don’t fuck with him, but his music ain’t bad… then you can see a therapist man (laughs).